erlend-sh/learndiscourse/_en/developers/forum-import/how-to-migrate-from-vanilla-to-discourse.md

 ---
 title: How to migrate from Vanilla to Discourse!
-name: how-to-migrate-from-vanilla-to-discourse
-subsection: forum-import
+weight: 360
 ---

+<small class="doc-source">Source: https://meta.discourse.org/t/how-to-migrate-from-vanilla-to-discourse/27273</small>

 I know there are a lot of posts about importing contents from a vanilla forum, but theres a lack of **comprehensive guide**!

 Not everyone can afford to hire a developer to migrate their forums and this is my way of giving back to this community :smile:

 So here it goes: